 Always prioritize your health.
 Improve your lifestyle.
 Eat healthily and drink plenty of water.
 Get out and talk to people.
 Visit the doctor for regular check-ups.
-Treat your health as if it is crucial, because it really is.
+Treat your health as if it is crucial because it really is.

-4. Love and acceptance
+4. Love and accept yourself

 Accepting and loving yourself matters.
 When you completely embrace yourself and nurture your well-being and growth, you'll start to see the positive effect it has on your life.
 A positive view of yourself leads to a positive view of the world.